muratk3n/thirdwave/en/README.md

 ---

 Yes yes..
-I know all the twists and turns of polemic...
+I know all the twists and turns of that polemic...
 But the fact remains, fascists did enact left policies sometimes.
 It should not be surprising, they are trying to help people! (then organize them to kill others, but that's later).

 "But that's an old debate, later conservatives said 'look Nazis were also socialist to bash the left"